-Command-line Tools MAC users have this facility to use a Unix toolkit that can be accessed through the terminal.
-This tool package gives its users many tools, utilities, and compilers that include making, GCC, Perl, svn, git, etc. These many commands are mainly found in default Linux installations.
-Let’s look at the steps to install it, which are quite basic.
+MAC users have this facility to use a Unix toolkit.
+Users have to use the terminal to access the kit.
+The tool package gives its users many tools, utilities, and compilers that include GCC, Perl, svn, git, etc. Many of the commands are found on Linux installations by default.
+Let’s look at the steps to install it.

-X-Code It’s basically an IDE (Integrated Development Environment) specially designed for MAC OS.
-It consists of a suite of software development tools for developing software for MAC OS, iOS, WatchOS and tvOS.
-It also supports source codes from programming languages like C, C++, Java, Python, Ruby, etc. It’s available from the app store.
-So, just go to app store, search for “x-code” and click on “get”.
+It also supports source codes from programming languages like C, C++, Java, Python, Ruby, etc. It’s available on the app store.
+So, go to app store, search for “x-code” and click on “get.”

-MacPorts It’s open-source software designed to simplify the installation of other software.
-One can install a number of packages by entering a command in the terminal, which will download, compile and install the requested software.
+It’s open-source software designed to simplify the installation of other software.
+One can install some packages by entering a command in the terminal, which will download, compile and install the requested software.
 It also installs any required dependencies related to the software automatically.

 - A pkg file will be downloaded.
-Just double-click that to install it.
+Just double-click to install it.

 Download PuTTY for Mac and Installation

 After installing the tools, let’s get to the PuTTY installation part.

 1. You need to accept the Licence Agreement of X-Code before using it.
 So, open the terminal from the utility section.
 It’s just like command line on Linux.

 sudo xcodebuild –license